Skip to content

 Sustainability in RVRC Student Projects

-With RVRC students working with external partners, we aim to be true to our motto The World is Our Classroom by empowering students to implement their project proposals.
-Some of the student proposals have garnered the interest of the chosen partners and have been successfully executed.
+With RVRC students working with external partners for the ideation and implementation of their project work, the programme embodies the motto "The World is Our Classroom" by empowering them to actualise tangible change in their own community and beyond.
+Several student proposals have garnered the interest of institutional and external partners and have been successfully executed.

 Successful Implementation of Student Projects